 Male role models were aggressive and abusive.
 Some abusers don't know how to do relationships any other way.
 Abuse is learned behavior that the abuser chooses to follow.

 There is hope.
 God can redeem, heal, teach and give freedom to every man who recognizes the patterns of abusive behavior and asks God for help to break the cycle of abuse.

 Domestic Violence Quick Facts

-- Between 2000-2017, at least 371 women and 175 family members/friends (of which most of these were children), were murdered as a result of domestic violence; see Minnesota Coalition of Battered Women (MCBW) 2017 Femicide Report
+- Between 2000-2017, at least 371 women and 175 family members/friends (of which most were children), were murdered as a result of domestic violence; see Minnesota Coalition of Battered Women (MCBW) 2017 Femicide Report

 - 1 in 3 women will be a victim of domestic abuse in her lifetime.